-The Council relied on fieldwork as well as numerous hearings, participation in events and review of the academic literature.

-+ 60 hearings

-workers, platform representatives, social partners, administrations, researchers, entrepreneurs.

-2 workshops to meet the workers

-September 17, 2019 in partnership with the ANACT-ARACT and Heetch September 25, 2019 in partnership with Wemind and ByCœur interventions by Salwa Toko, participation as observer or expert consultations conducted between September 2018 and May 2019 with administrations, workers, platform representatives, trade unions, associations.
+METHODOLOGY The Council relied on fieldwork as well as numerous hearings, participation in events and review of the academic literature6. + 60 hearings workers, platform representatives, social partners, administrations, researchers, entrepreneurs.
+2 workshops to meet the workers September 17, 2019 in partnership with the ANACT-ARACT7 and Heetch September 25, 2019 in partnership with Wemind and ByCœur 10 ecosystem events interventions by Salwa Toko, participation as observer or expert + 100 verbatims from the EGNum8 consultations conducted between September 2018 and May 2019 with administrations, workers, platform representatives, trade unions, associations.